 This program seeks to curb corruption in forestry-related conflicts, improve transparency in environmental courts, and increase communities’ access to justice through:

 - Paralegal training for farmers’ organizations, local NGOs, and student organizations whose members are qualified to become paralegals.

 - Training on trial monitoring for farmers’ organizations, local NGOs, and student organizations, enabling them to track the legal process from investigation through post-trial monitoring.

 - Holding a workshop for trained paralegals and journalists in order to form a consortium of stakeholders committed to monitoring forestry-related cases.

-- Providing training to law enforcement officials handling illegal logging cases in order to improve their capacity effectively and fairly handle forestry disputes.
+- Providing training to law enforcement officials on handling illegal logging cases in order to improve their capacity to effectively and fairly handle forestry disputes.

 This program’s approach is based on progressive law, which emphasizes justice for vulnerable communities.
 Through this project, ARuPA also seeks to maximize the role of communities in monitoring legal proceedings and ensuring just outcomes.

 This program will significantly improve access to justice for local communities adversely affected by current forestry management practices.
 Farmers’ organizations will have the capacity to provide assistance to farmers facing prosecution, and student organizations and local NGO’s will be able to monitor legal proceedings more effectively.
 Law enforcement officials will better understand the local context in forestry disputes and have a greater capacity to serve vulnerable communities.